Spreads/SignalW/README.md

 });
 ```

-To use SignlaW, create a custom Hub:
+To use SignalW, create a custom Hub:
 ```
 [Authorize]
 public class Chat : Hub {